Incorrect authentication credentials

 Choose any authentication type (except None) and enter required information.

-NOTE: You must enter the service account password again.
+NOTE: You must enter the service account password or SSH key again.

 Click Test Connection.